connexcs/docs/getting-started.md

  ![alt text][add-new-row]

-9. Complete the Spreadsheet information, Example Prefix: 441 Name: UK Landline, Cost: 0.006, Billing: 1/1.
+9. Complete the Spreadsheet information, Example: Prefix: 441, Name: UK Landline, Cost: 0.006, Billing: 1/1.
 You can add as many rows as you wish.
 10. Click on Publish button to publish the rate card.

  ![alt text][upload]